prathvi2002/scripts/domain_netname/README.md

 - Outputs results in a clean, space-separated format:

 ## Usage
+Run `./domain_netname.sh --help` to see all available options.

 ```bash
 cat domains.txt | ./domain_netname.sh
 ```

+## Usage Tips
+- Run the script with a maximum concurrency of 10 to reduce `No NetName found` errors.
+- By default, `No NetName found` and `whois failed for` errors are printed in red to make them stand out.
+Use the `--nocolour` flag to disable colored output and print errors in normal text.

 ## Clever Usage
 - You can filter the script output to show only entries for a specific target NetName using `grep`.
 Example: